llvm/clangir/Dialect/passes.md

 This pass lowers CIR function definitions and calls according to the calling conventions for the target architecture.
 This pass is necessary to properly lower CIR functions to LLVM IR.
+### `-cir-canonicalize`

+_Performs CIR canonicalization_

+Perform canonicalizations on CIR and removes some redundant operations.

+This pass performs basic cleanup and canonicalization transformations that hopefully do not affect CIR-to-source fidelity and high-level code analysis passes too much.
+Example transformations performed in this pass include empty scope cleanup, trivial try cleanup, redundant branch cleanup, etc.
+Those more "heavyweight" transformations and those transformations that could significantly affect CIR-to-source fidelity are performed in the `cir-simplify` pass.
 ### `-cir-drop-ast`

 _Remove clang AST nodes attached to CIR operations_